jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 and slow down to give ourselves time to do so.
 See {% include chapter-link.html slug="practicing-scales" %} for details.

-## Practice mindfully

-The way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.
-We have to think about each note as we play it.

-For example, which note is it?
-Which scale degree?
-What's the interval from the previous and next degrees?
-What’s the interval from the tonic?
-What’s the interval from the root of the chord?
-How does it sound and feel in this context?
-(If it sounds really good, play it again!)

-It’s not necessary to think about *all* of this for each note, but it’s critical to think about *something*; to engage our brain and not just our fingers.

-This also means we have to slow down when we practice scales.
-There’s no time to think about each note if we’re shredding at top speed.
-Perhaps surprisingly,
-practicing slowly and intentionally like this is actually the most effective way to develop speed.
-At performance time, with the analytical mind mostly turned off, our fingers are unleashed to repeat the habits that we’ve formed during practice.
-And if the habits are deep, it’s surprising how fast we can execute them.

-The trick is to slowly and carefully form the intended habits during practice, which sound good to our ear and which carefully exclude sloppiness and mistakes.
-It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

 ## What is a scale

 A scale is an ordered collection of tones.